ItsANoBrainer/qb-racing/README.md

 # Setup
 1. Update or insert the database table.
 Instructions are found in the `racing.sql` file
-	a.
-Updating from qb-lapraces must follow OPTION 1 to update their database table and preserve their race tracks
+* Option 1: Updating from qb-lapraces must follow OPTION 1 to update their database table and preserve their race tracks
-	b.
-NOT updating from qb-lapraces must follow OPTION 2 to create the database table
+* Option 2: NOT updating from qb-lapraces must follow OPTION 2 to create the database table
 2. Adjust values in the `config.lua` file to your likings
 3. Add the items to your `qb-core/shared/items.lua`
 ```lua